Pilot Console

 To make /spec run end-to-end without any user interaction:

-- Disable Worktree Support — skips the worktree prompt
+- Disable Worktree Support — skips the branch strategy prompt

 - Disable Ask Questions — planning makes autonomous decisions